 NIMHD Research Diversity Supplement Application Guidelines

 The National Institutes of Health (NIH) believes that new investigators are the innovators of the future who bring fresh ideas and technologies to existing biomedical research problems, and they pioneer new areas of investigation.
 NIMHD views the supplement program as an opportunity to contribute to the new investigator cohort.
-A mentored research experience for postdoctoral and investigator level candidates can provide a foundation for the development of a well-trained and diverse research workforce and is a strong predictor of retention in a research career.
-NIMHD strongly encourages that all diversity supplement applications be for postdoctoral fellows and/or junior faculty level candidates.
+A mentored research experience for postdoctoral and investigator-level candidates can provide a foundation for the development of a well-trained and diverse research workforce and is a strong predictor of retention in a research career.
+NIMHD strongly prioritizes diversity supplement applications for postdoctoral fellows and/or junior faculty level candidates.

-The NIMHD strongly encourages that Diversity Supplement and Re-Entry Supplement applications be submitted using the following methods for each specific type of award: Grants and Cooperative Agreements through eRA Commons.
-Please refer to PA-16-288 and PA-16-289.
+- Investigators to submit their Diversity Supplement applications using the methods for each specific type of award: Grants and Cooperative Agreements through eRA Commons.

-Investigators planning to apply are highly encouraged to consult the program official responsible for the parent grant prior to submitting an application.
+- Investigators planning to apply to consult the program official responsible for the parent grant prior to submitting an application.

-All requests for a supplement award must include the following items:
+All requests for a supplement award must include:

 - Summary or abstract and specific aims of the funded parent grant

 - Candidate eligibility statement

 - Career level requested (e.g., post-doctoral; investigator level)

 - Biographical Sketch of Principal Investigator (PI) and candidate